carpentries-incubator/workflows-nextflow/episodes/06-configuration.md

 We have seen in previous episodes how to configure how a workflow using parameters specified on the command line (`--something value`).
 You can also specify workflow parameters and settings using a Nextflow configuration file.

-When a pipeline script is launched Nextflow looks for a file named `nextflow.config` in the current directory and in the script base directory (workflow project directory)
-(if it is not the same as the current directory).
+When a pipeline script is launched Nextflow looks for a file named `nextflow.config` in the current directory and in the script base directory (if it is not the same as the current directory).
 Finally it checks for the file `$HOME/.nextflow/config` (Note this file is not called nextflow.config, just config).

 > ## $HOME/.nextflow/config
 > `$HOME/.nextflow/config` setting are alway imported into your runs.
 This file is normally where you save the common setting for all your runs.
 {: .callout }

+The default config file search mechanism can be extended proving an extra configuration file by using the command line option `-c <config file>`.

 When more than one on the above files exist they are merged, so that the settings in the first override the same ones that may appear in the second one, and so on.

-The default config file search mechanism can be extended proving an extra configuration file by using the command line option `-c <config file>`.

-Since each configuration file can contain conflicting settings, the sources are ranked to decide which settings to are applied.
+The sources are ranked to decide which settings to are applied.
 Possible configuration sources are reported below, listed in order of priority:

-1. Parameters specified on the command line (--something value)
+1. Parameters specified on the command line (`--something value`)
-1. Parameters provided using the -params-file option
 1. Config file specified using the `-c` my_config option
 1. The config file named `nextflow.config` in the current directory
 1. The config file named `nextflow.config` in the workflow project directory